 Diabetes is among the most common chronic conditions in the U.S. The Centers for Disease Control and Prevention, or CDC, reports that in 2015, about 1 in 11, or 30.3 million, adults had diabetes, and that included 12 million, or 1 in 4, adults 65 or older.
 Another 84.1 million, or 1 in 3 adults, had prediabetes, including nearly half of older adults.
+It’s more common in men and men are at a higher and higher risk as they age.

 Why are diabetes symptoms in men so important?
 Consider these facts.